What did UPSC CSE toppers study to clear IAS preliminary exam?

 10. NCERT Books

 Last but not least, NCERT books are among the most recommended books by almost all toppers.
 Collect NCERT books for all Humanities subjects from standard 6-12.
-List of NCERT books/chapters to be referred is given in another post.
+List of NCERT books/chapters to be referred to is given in another post.

 - Link to buy online: NCERT Books.